Software Company Asks Users For Input On DRM; Goes Ahead And Institutes It Anyway Over Their Objections

-from the there-are-more-options dept
+from the by-'listening,'-we-meant-nodding-thoughtfully-while-moving-forward-with dept

 Nothing does more damage more quickly to your community than deciding to place your fear of piracy over the the concerns of those who've already paid for your product.
 DRM is rarely, if ever, the answer.
 And yet, it remains an inexplicably popular "solution."

 Daz 3D, which produces 3D art software as well as assets for use with third party software, has decided to do something about its perceived piracy problem.
 Last November, it had this to say: